apiacademy/publiclists/microservices-companies.md

-## Incomplete list of well-known companies using Microservices Architecture
+## Well-known companies using Microservices Architecture

+This is an incomplete list and work-in-progress.

 1. Netflix
 2. Amazon